Mark Vaillant

 Mark Vaillant (born September 8, 1989 in Philadelphia, Pennsylvania) is a French former figure skater.
 He is a two-time Crystal Skate of Romania medalist and a two-time French national junior bronze medalist.
 At the 2009 World Junior Championships, he qualified to the free skate and finished 18th overall.

 Earlier in his career, he competed in domestic events in the United States as a single skater and as a pair skater with Mariclair Vaillant.

 Vaillant holds dual French-American citizenship.
-He attended Sciences Po Paris before working in emerging markets at Goldman Sachs in London.
+He attended Sciences Po Paris before working in emerging markets at Goldman Sachs in London and more recently as a VP in a similar role at Morgan Stanley.